 HPV is very contagious and sexual intercourse is not the only way to spread the virus.
-The virus can be spread through skin to skin (hand-genital) contact, oral sex (mouth-genital contact) and from infected mothers to their newborn baby during the birth process.
+The virus can be spread through skin to skin contact, including orogenital contact, and through sexual intercourse. and from infected mothers to their newborn baby during the birth process.

 Most HPV infections do not show any symptoms so most people do not know when they are infected.
 An infected person can still spread the virus to others even if there are no signs or symptoms of HPV infection.

 Many people with HPV infection will clear the virus without any complications.

 - About 25% of people with HPV infection will develop genital warts which can be uncomfortable and embarrassing.

 - Some types of HPV cause cancers including cancers of the mouth, throat, vulva, vagina, cervix, penis and anus.